 What’s the largest bird in North America?
 The California condor!
 These New World vultures weigh around 20 pounds, stand four feet tall, and feature an impressive 9.5-foot wingspan.
 The average height of a man is five feet, nine inches, so this bird is so big it can completely envelop a fully grown man with its wings.
 The condor has had a complicated history with humans, becoming extinct in the wild in 1987 due to lead ingestion from bullet fragments in carcasses.
 Today they are still listed as endangered, but small populations live in several southwestern states, including California, Arizona, and Utah.
 You can also find them in Baja California, Mexico.
 Their habitats include rocky, forested areas like mountains and canyons.

 Golden eagles are the most widely distributed eagle species in the Northern Hemisphere, and they are famous for being one of the largest, fastest, and most agile birds in the world.
-On average, the golden eagle stand 2.5 to three feet long, weighs ten to 15 pounds and has a six to seven foot wingspan.
+On average, the golden eagle stands at 2.5 to three feet long, weighs ten to 15 pounds, and has a six to seven-foot wingspan.
 Golden eagles are the fifth largest eagles in the world, and they build gigantic nests.
 The largest golden eagle’s nest on record was 20 feet tall and 8.5 feet wide!
 Their range in North America includes Canada, the United States, and Mexico, where they inhabit open mountains, foothills, and plains.

 The turkey vulture is the most widespread vulture in North and South America and one of the largest birds on the North American continent.
 Adult turkey vultures average two to four pounds and grow two and a half feet long with a six-foot wingspan.
 While more prominent than most birds, these vultures are smaller than condors and eagles.
 They are known for eating carrion, and human garbage.
 Vultures are often seen circling dead animal carcasses.
 In North America, they inhabit open and forested habitats and breed in farmlands and low-elevation mountains.